SHREENIDHI1903/PubMed_API_paper_fetcher/README.md

 A Python command-line tool to search PubMed and identify papers with authors affiliated to pharmaceutical, biotech, or commercial health organizations using Groq's LLM.

+---

+## 🚀 Features

+- 🔍 Search PubMed for papers using a free-text query
+- 🧬 Use Groq's high-speed LLM (LLaMA 3 or Mistral replacements) to detect non-academic affiliations
+- 📄 Output structured results to CSV (or print to console)
+- 🛠️ Fully modular, typed, and Poetry-managed Python project
+- ⚙️ CLI options for file saving, debugging, and help

+---

 ## 🔧 Usage

 ```bash